gitlabhq/gitlabhq/doc/university/training/end-user/README.md

     git reset --hard HEAD^

-Same as last one but for two commits back
+Same as last one but for two commits back:

     git reset --hard HEAD^^